I will share with you exactly how to make natural black dye with acorns. YES! Acorns! The humble little acorns that fall on the ground every Autumn.

 Transfer strained dye bath to a stainless steel pot.
 Fill with more clear water.
 Add the mordanted and pre wetted fiber to the dye bath.

 Make sure there is enough space in the pot so that the fabric and yarn can move freely.

 Slowly raise temperature to a simmer.
 Simmer for 1 hour.
 Remove from the dye bath.
 Rinse fiber in lukewarm water.
 Make sure the water runs clear of dye.

 Hang it to dry away from sunlight.
 The illustration below show you the beautiful gold color that I got from the acorn dye bath.
 Just beautiful!!!!!!

 How to make black dye with acorns?

-So let’s turn this beautiful gold silk into a dark charcoal grey or black.
+So let’s turn this beautiful gold dyed fabric into a darker color such as dark charcoal grey or black.
 First you need the iron water.

 Download your Free Iron Water Recipe PDF